ionic-team/ionic-framework/docs/core/testing/usage-instructions.md

 ### Generating or Updating Ground Truths With Docker (Local Development)

-We recommend generating ground truths inside of [Docker](https://www.docker.com) (using either Docker Desktop or Rancher Desktop).
+We recommend generating ground truths inside of [Docker](https://www.docker.com) using [Rancher Desktop](#installing-rancher-desktop).
 This allows anyone contributing to Ionic Framework to create or update ground truths in a consistent environment.

 To create or update ground truths, run the following command: